-The States Employment Board opposes the Deputy of St. John's proposition because it would increase the pay of States employees during the current recession.
+The States Employment Board opposes Deputy Southern's amendment because it would increase the pay of States employees during the current recession.
 The resulting cost would increase future potential deficits and would have to be funded from public taxes.

 - 1. The proposition minimises the economic reality facing the States and its employees.
 The Council of Ministers and SEB considered two key factors when deciding that it would be appropriate to freeze public sector pay levels by not implementing a cost of living pay increase in 2009 - i.
 States financial forecasts are showing that there will be significant reductions in States revenues over the next few years and that once the Island comes out of recession, there will be ongoing deficits.
 These will need to be funded by tax increases or service cuts.
 Pay awards will simply exacerbate the size of those tax increases or service cuts. - ii.
 Given the economic downturn, private sector companies are in many cases facing the prospect of job losses and/or pay freezes.
 At such a time, it is not reasonable for States employees, who enjoy a much larger measure of job security, to expect their pay to increase this year.
 They too should be making the choice between pay awards and job security.
 The very people who will be asked to fund a States' employees pay award through their taxes include private sector employees who may be facing the prospects of pay freezes or job cuts. - 2.
-The maximum full year effect of an increase of £400 for the full-time equivalent of 6,405 States employees would be £3,074,400 including the cost of pension and social security. - 3.
+Deputy Southern proposes an increase of £1,250 for all States employees.
+Including employers' pension contributions and Social Security costs for the 6,405 full-time equivalent number of States employees, this will total over £5.5 million in 2009 and in excess of £9.5 million in 2010 and thereafter.
+The provision for these pay awards in 2009 is £3.5 million.
+Thus the Deputy's proposition would exceed the budget in 2009 by £2 million. - 3.
 The Minister for Treasury and Resources has lodged proposition P.78/2009 which is asking the States to remove the provision for pay increases from the 2009 cash limits as a first contribution towards the inevitable savings that will be required to balance the States' income and expenditure in future years.
 This proposition would undermine that proposal and would add to the size of future potential deficits.
 This in turn would require further tax increases or reductions in services in order to fund the award.
 The Minister for Treasury and Resources' proposition would produce savings of £3,501,600 in 2009 and £6,274,800 in 2010. - 4.
-The proposition recommends that all employees should receive a flat rate increase of £400, irrespective of grade or seniority.
+The proposition recommends that all employees should receive a flat rate increase of £1,250, irrespective of grade or seniority.
 But the Council of Ministers is well aware from pay survey data that the States pay well in excess of the private sector at the lower grades and find it difficult to compete with private sector salaries at the more senior levels.
 A flat rate award would simply aggravate that situation.
 In his Emerging Issues report, the Comptroller and Auditor General stated: "for some positions, the States pays most generously in comparison with the private sector.
-For some senior positions, the States' remuneration system is not competitive with remuneration offered by private sector employers and in consequence, the States are at risk of losing senior employees."
-A survey of the comparison of public and private sector pay will be completed before the proposition is debated and will be sent to all States Members.
+For some senior positions, the States remuneration system is not competitive with remuneration offered by private sector employers and in consequence, the States are at risk of losing senior employees."
+A pay survey of the comparison of public and private sector pay will be completed before the proposition is debated and will be sent to all States Members.
 A similar pay survey was undertaken in 2006.